Seagate/cortx/doc/CortxMotrQuickStart.md

      `$ sudo modprobe lnet`

      `$ sudo lctl list_nids`

+   * Troubleshooting hint: if list_nids reports NETWORK IS DOWN, check /etc/modprobe.d/lnet.conf and ensure the listed network interfaces are present on your system.
+If not, edit lnet.conf, reboot, and try again.

 3. Compiling cortx-motr (Commands assumes that user is already into it's main source directory i.e. `$cd cortx-motr`)
    * Run following command